asyrafzlkln96/automate-dm-ig-selenium/README.md

 ## Current limitation:
 - The current implementation only runs on Selenium version 4.2.0 and below.
 Newer versions of Selenium will not work
 - Thus , if you have newer Selenium, preferred to downgrade to 4.2.0 and below.
-- This code needs to include Login Code that changes every 30 seconds due to Instagram Security measures.
-- Thus, if you need to exclude the login code, you may disable the login code, but it may affect your Instagram security and ease others to hack your account.
+- Thus, if you need to exclude the login code, you may disable the login code by setting LOGIN_CODE_FLAG to "False"